ValeriaKharchenko/social_network/README.md

                 ** (currently shows last tab state from last visited profilepage)

     <!-- Followers -->
-        [ SOMEWHAT OPTIONAL ]
-        [ ] - have to know if already send follow request to private user (same thing as with group)

         [ CAN BE BUG (Further Checking Needed) ]
         [ ] - After following and unfollowing, it doesn't let to follow again